Author: Prevent Breast Cancer - April 4, 2022

 Gene research is the study of DNA to find out what might lead to people developing the disease.
 Genes are short sections of DNA.
 We know that if you have a family history of breast cancer, this can increase the likelihood that you will inherit the genes that lead to a higher risk of the disease.
 In certain cases, individuals may have gene mutations – or an alteration in the DNA sequence – which can lead to a very high risk of breast cancer being passed down generations of family members.
 The BRCA1 and BRCA2 mutations are well-known examples of this.

 Research funded by Prevent Breast Cancer aims to find out more about which other genetic factors can increase the risk of developing cancer.
 The overall aim of much of this research is to improve the screening process for breast cancer and to help women to learn their personal risk of developing the disease.

-Here at Prevent Breast Cancer we are currently funding three key gene research projects:
+Prevent Breast Cancer scientists are working on four key gene research projects: